 Of the decision to come to sell at this sale, she said: "We thought he might stand out here as a real commercial type, and I think we have justified giving him the money we did as a foal."

 If you’re looking for the perfect conformation of a racehorse, we’d suggest, look no further.
 Bred to be a top class 6f-1m horse as a 2yo/3yo, we’re particularly excited by his prospects for the 2023 & 2024 Flat seasons.

 He’s by a classic winning sire, who can produce horses rated 121 out of a Champion distaff pedigree and he’s as exciting as yearling as we’ve purchased this season. €87,000 was some stretch to acquire him, but he was our ‘nap’ of the sale on looks and his movement has a real swagger about it.

 We wouldn’t swap him, for any of the small number of horses, that sold for more than him, at the 480 catalogued lots of the sale, given their respective pedigrees; he was our nap of the week.
 The horses in the sale who made more than him had much more obvious pedigrees, where we feel the purchasers have compromised on individual somewhat, whereas we have not.
 Obviously, it’s a game of opinions but our horse judgement has served us well, over the years.
 Don’t just take our word for it though, renowned bloodstock agent Ross Doyle commented: “He’s a stand out”.

-Our colt is from one of the deepest Champions’ pedigrees, you simply don’t get better than Height Of Fashion, Queen Elizabeth II, genes and given we’re by a Shadwell, Classic winning stallion, we couldn’t have unearthed a better opportunity for owners to potentially dine at the top table.
+Our colt is from one of the deepest Champions’ pedigrees, you simply don’t get better than Height Of Fashion, Queen Elizabeth II, genes and given we’re by a Shadwell, Classic winning stallion, we couldn’t have unearthed a better opportunity for owners.